-Run the network diagnostics test now and let your test coordinator know if there are network issues.
+Run the network diagnostics test now.
+Let your test coordinator know if there are network issues.

 Take these steps to make sure students with disabilities test with their approved accommodations:

-- Work with the SSD coordinator to ensure that approved accommodations—and only approved accommodations—have been set in TIDE prior to test day.
+- Work with the SSD coordinator to ensure that approved accommodations have been set in TIDE prior to test day.

 - Ensure that the required voice settings for the text-to-speech (TTS) accommodation are configured and functional on computers assigned to students.